-The Fashion Marketing and Management program provides a unique opportunity for students wishing to prepare for a career in that field.
+The Fashion Marketing and Management program provides a unique opportunity for students to succeed in fashion careers in retail, marketing and merchandising.
+Fashion marketing and management involves knowledge of the ever-changing fashion industry and needs/desires of the customer to create a successful shopping experience.
 The program is significant in its emphasis on necessary specialized skills, within the larger context of the liberal arts offerings of the College.
-Housed within the School of Design and supported by courses in fashion, business and strategic communication, the Fashion Marketing and Management program allows students to master the skills necessary for professional success by applying learned expertise to instances of critical decision-making and hands-on, real industry projects in classroom and internship experiences.
+Housed within the School of Integrative Studies and supported by courses in fashion, business and strategic communication, the Fashion Marketing and Management program allows students to master the skills necessary for professional success by applying learned expertise to instances of critical decision-making and hands-on, real industry projects in classroom and internship experiences.